DCC-EX/dcc-ex.github.io/docs/ex-toolbox/using.rst

 1. A loop of track - MAIN
 2. A PROG track - or be prepared to switch the loop to PROG temporarily. (see Notes)
 3. A loco that you wish to be the Master.  i.e. that you want to make to other locos match.
-4. On or more 'Second' locos that you wish to match to the Master.
+4. One or more 'Second' locos that you wish to match to the Master.

 Assumptions
 ^^^^^^^^^^^